 Finding the Perfect Choice Cut

-Cloning is not as simple as breaking off a branching and poking it right into the soil.
+Cloning is not as simple as breaking off a branch and poking it right into the soil.
 For fast version cannabis to be properly cloned, selecting the right cut fit for independent growth is an important step.
-This will also reduce the damage on your mother plant or the main plant from which you will be taking the branch to be cloned.
+This will also reduce the damage to your mother plant or the main plant from which you will be taking the branch to be cloned.